Safer Recruitment and the Disclosure and Barring Service

 What is ‘Safer Recruitment’?

-‘Safer recruitment’ refers to the whole process of recruiting people to work as paid employees, office holders or volunteers to work with vulnerable members of the community, be they children, young people or adults.
-Safer recruitment practices should progress seamlessly into safer working practices that relate to how people in such positions operate once they are in post.
+‘Safer Recruitment’ refers to the whole process of appointing people to act as volunteers, office holders or paid employees to work with or support vulnerable members of the community, be they children, young people or adults.
+Safer Recruitment practices should progress seamlessly into safer working practices that relate to how people in such positions operate once they are in post.

-|The Diocesan Safeguarding Team01392 345909/345910||Or||If you are unable to access the Diocesan Safeguarding Advisor or it is out of hours or the weekend you can contact the Churches Child Protection Advisory Service helpline.
-Please ensure that clearly state that you are calling from the Exeter Diocese when using this facility.0845 120 4550|
+|The Diocesan Safeguarding Team: on 01392 294969 or Email||If you are unable to contact the Diocesan Safeguarding Team or it is out of hours you can contact the Churches Child Protection Advisory Service helpline.
+Please ensure that you clearly state that you are calling from the Diocese of Exeter when using this facility: 0303 003 11 11|